Germany profile - Timeline

 2011 May - In further u-turn on nuclear power following crisis at Japan's Fukushima plant, German government says all nuclear power plants will be phased out by 2022.

-2012 August - The Federal Constitutional Court gives the military the right to use weapons in Germany in the event of an assault of "catastrophic proportions", but not to control demonstrations.
-Severe restrictions on military deployments were enshrined in the constitution after Nazi-era abuses.
-The military still cannot shoot down a hijacked passenger plane.
+2012 August - The Federal Constitutional Court partly reverses severe restrictions on military deployments enshrined in the constitution after World War Two, giving the military the right to use weapons in Germany in the event of an assault of "catastrophic proportions", but not to control demonstrations.

-2013 May - Figures show Germany experienced its biggest surge in immigration in almost 20 years, with more than a million people moving there in 2012.
+2013 May - Figures show that in 2012 Germany experienced its biggest surge in immigration in almost 20 years, with 400,000 "permanent migrants" - people who have the right to stay for more than a year - arriving.

 2013 October - Germany withdraws most of its troops from Afghanistan, following a decade in which it was responsible for security in the northern province of Kunduz.

 2013 December - Mrs Merkel begins a third term of office as chancellor at the head of a grand coalition with the other main party, the centre-left Social Democrats, after falling short of an overall majority in the September elections.